ChitrangP/SimpleDateComponent/README.md

 This is the simple date component in Swing.
 No date picker or spinner.
 It's a simple extention of JFormattedTextField.

 Main purpose of this date component:
-- User just type the date in continuation of his other form fields.
+- Let user just type the date in continuation of his other form fields.
 No use of mouse needed.
-- User just enter numbers for day, month and year.
+- Let user just enter numbers for day, month and year.
 No need to enter date separator For example, for the date '08-23-2015' (date format is MM-dd-yyyy) user just need to enter 08232015.
 He doesn't have to care about the separator (-).
 - Skip the separator while user moves caret back and forth in text field.

-  For example,
+  For example,<br>
-    Initial caret position: |08-23-2015
+    Initial caret position: |08-23-2015<br>
-    User moves caret right: 0|8-23-2015
+    User moves caret right: 0|8-23-2015<br>
-    User moves caret right: 08-|23-2015
+    User moves caret right: 08-|23-2015<br>
-    User moves caret left : 0|8-23-2015
+    User moves caret left : 0|8-23-2015<br>

 - Supports minimum date and maximum date constraint.

-Date formats currently supported by the component.
+Date formats currently supported by the component. <br>
-    MM-dd-yyyy
+    - MM-dd-yyyy<br>
-    MM-dd-yy
+    - MM-dd-yy<br>
-    dd-MM-yyyy
+    - dd-MM-yyyy<br>
-    dd-MM-yy
+    - dd-MM-yy<br>
-    yy-MM-dd
+    - yy-MM-dd<br>

 Of course, you can update it as per your need.